 4 Tips for Improving Ethics Training in the Workplace

 The study of ethics is a field that existed long before the first corporation, assembly line, or training class.
-“Ethics” as a concept dates back to ancient philosophers like Socrates and Plato, but –– as any business leader can tell you –– ethics is a very modern concern for businesses.
-Instead of classic ethical conundrums (like if a starving man should steal a loaf of bread to feed his family), contemporary employees deal with ethical situations that arise around the workplace every day.
+“Ethics” as a concept, dates back to ancient philosophers like Socrates and Plato, but –– as any business leaders can tell you –– ethics is a very modern concern for businesses.
+Instead of classic ethical challenges (like if a starving man should steal a loaf of bread to feed his family), contemporary employees deal with ethical situations that arise around the workplace every day.

 - Should a buyer source a product from a low-cost supplier in Southeast Asia known to employ child labor?

 - Should an employee speak up if they, or someone they know, is a victim of harassment in the workplace or if they have a toxic supervisor?

 - Should a plant manager accept a discount on a home remodel project from a contractor who is renovating the company warehouse?

 These are the sorts of questions that matter to organizations, and they’re why progressive businesses strive to improve ethics training in the workplace.
 Workers in large companies with effective ethics programs observe misconduct significantly less than employees in companies without an effective ethics training program.

 More than just protecting businesses from dissatisfied employees or legal problems, ethics training is about what is fundamentally right and what is wrong.
 Your company’s culture should strive to eliminate all unethical business practices.
 On that note, here are four ways that businesses can improve their workplace ethics training programs:

 Along with your mission, vision, and values, your company should have a set code of conduct and business ethics that everyone should follow.
 This code of conduct may include instructions for dealing with clients, co-workers, and vendors.
 It may have policies regarding anti-corruption, labor law, and environmental issues, and it must be accessible to all employees.